Jasmin (given name)

 Jasmin is a given name, a variant of Jasmine, and is the common form in Germany and Finland.
 In German, Finnish, and English-speaking countries it is feminine, whereas in Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Montenegro, and Macedonia it is masculine - the feminine variant in these countries is Jasmina.
-There are other variations and ways of spelling this name, such as: Yasmin, Jasminko, etc. for masculine variant, and Yasmina, Jasminka, etc. for feminine.
+There are other variations and ways of spelling this name, such as: Yasmin, Jasminko, etc. for the masculine variant, and Yasmina, Jasminka, etc. for the feminine.